 |

-Top 10 Relevant Abilities | Relevant Importance Levels |
+| Top 10 Relevant Abilities | Relevant Importance Levels |

-Oral Comprehension The ability to listen to and understand information and ideas presented through spoken words and sentences. |
+| Written Comprehension The ability to read and understand information and ideas presented in writing. |

 |

-Written Comprehension The ability to read and understand information and ideas presented in writing. |
+| Written Expression The ability to communicate information and ideas in writing so others will understand. |

 |